Aggressive Christianity Missionary Training Corps: Criminal prosecution

+Deborah was released on January 28, 2022, following a complete dismissal of her charges, though the judge said that her case could be brought back to trial.
+On April 21, 2025, the New Mexico Supreme Court reinstated Deborah Green's child abuse conviction, stating that the lower court's decision "was incompatible with a finding of actual innocence.
+Far from exonerative in nature, the district court's unchallenged causation finding directly implicated Defendant in the commission of the crime."

+James Green pleaded no contest to child abuse charges and in December 2018 was sentenced to ten years in prison.
+As of 2025, the New Mexico Corrections Department lists James Green as released to probation/parole with Offender ID# 526955.

 In the media

 Aggressive Christianity Missionary Training Corps has been described as a cult.

 Apologetics Index says of the group:

 While it presents itself as a Christian movement it has a number of un-biblical and extra-biblical teachings, including several that militate against the Bible’s teachings on grace.
 It has an elitist view of itself and its members.
 It encourages unreasonable corporal punishment for children, and reported prevents members from seeking medical aid.

 In 1989, Jodi Hernandez was part of a group of newspeople that reported on the Aggressive Christians from March to September through KOVR-TV, CBS channel 13 Sacramento.

 In December 1999, Darren White, former secretary of the Department of Public Safety for New Mexico, and then reporter for KRQE, CBS channel 13, Albuquerque, reported on the Greens.

 On November 4, 2005, Jim Maniaci, of the Gallup Independent's Cibola County Bureau in Grants, reported that a co-leader of a religious group was jailed on an aggravated battery with a deadly weapon charge.

-In June, 2006, Annie McCormick of KRQE, CBS channel 13, Albuquerque, also investigated the Greens with reports from former members and families.
+In June 2006, Annie McCormick of KRQE, CBS channel 13, Albuquerque, also investigated the Greens with reports from former members and families.

 In April 2012, the National Geographic Channel featured the accounts of Maura Schmierer, and of her daughter Rebekah, of their experiences with the group.

-Season 2, episode 4 of Dangerous Persuasions on Investigation Discover Channel tells Maura Schmierer's story.
-It is currently (2015) available on Amazon Video.
+Season 2, episode 4 of Dangerous Persuasions on Investigation Discovery Channel tells Maura Schmierer's story.